adithyaov/StarCompiler/README.md

   basis.cm
   ml-yacc-lib.cm
 * After running "sources.cm", type "Star.parse("filename");" to compile the file corresponding to the filename.

+### common files ###
+* star.lex contains the ml-lex specification file for Star language
+* star.grm contains the ml-yacc specification file for star language
+* starAst.sml contains the datatypes for the ast.
+* star.sml contains the glue code for lexer and parser, accepting input source file, code generation of javascript code for the created ast.
+* other files are mostly ml-lex or ml-yacc generated files.

 ### What is this repository for? ###